SystemOneZero/FreyTheBot/README.md

 Project is currently being built...

-Changelog 1.1
+Changelog 1.2

 old methods<br>
 !join used to join the channel you want it to listen in.<br>
 !disc used to make it leave voicechannel.

-Added three methods that run currently to test it out a bit.
+!savegpt -- saves the prompt locally<br>
+!runVoice -- plays the prompt via discord<br>

+Cleaned up a lot of messy code and comments.<br>

+Changed gpt to automatically output the question directly however there does seem to be some sorta problem with the audio player just deciding to stop randomly.
+I am still not sure what causes this connection to discord lost, some sorta bug in the audioplayer, hmm. sometimes it works fine.
+So frey now sends a response back which in turn activates her to speak.<br>

 !gpt -- generates the prompt sent to gpt takes a user input after the command. example : !gpt what is a dog<br>
-!savegpt -- saves the prompt locally<br>
-!test -- plays the prompt via discord<br>

-These are tempoary and only serve as proof of concept atm.

 To run this, you need to have a .env file setup with the right values<br>
 an api key from your prefered llm, and if not openai you need to change the api calls<br>